b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - Training can be stopped earlier by checking the number of misclassifications.
 - The ratio of class-conditional densities can also be a quadratic discriminant.
 - In neural network terminology, this is called a *multilayer perceptron*.

+#### Multiple Labels

+- Each label can be treated as a separate two-class problem.

+### Learning to Rank

+- **Ranking** is sort of between classification and regression.
+- Ranking has applications in search engines, information retrieval, and natural language processing.

+### Notes

+- Logit is the canonical link in case of Bernoulli samples.
+- Softmax is its generalization to multinomial samples.